Mahmoud1922/binary-solver/README.md

 # binary-solver

 A while ago I was introduced to binary puzzles: (https://www.binarypuzzle.com) but while solving some "very hard" puzzles I noticed there is no way to proceed.
-My guess was multiple solutions exist for these puzzles.
-To prove that I wrote this program.
+My guess was multiple solutions exist for these puzzles and to prove that I wrote this program.
 A part of the code for drawing the grid is hijacked from (https://github.com/techwithtim/Sudoku-GUI-Solver/blob/master/GUI.py).

-The solver employs some heuristics as well as an SMT solver as last resort.

 This program depends on [pygame](https://www.pygame.org/wiki/GettingStarted#Pygame%20Installation) and [smt_solver](https://pypi.org/project/PySMT/) packages.
 I used [Z3](https://github.com/Z3Prover/z3/) for SAT solving.

 ## How to use

+The solver employs some heuristics as well as an SMT solver as last resort.

 0. Set the puzzle dimension in the file [binary_puzzle.py](https://github.com/Mahmoud1922/binary-solver/blob/master/binary_puzzle.py#L12), and run it.
 1. Fill out the initial known values by entering 0s and 1s in the corresponding cells.